GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

         - Corrosion sentry [4] must be registerd **twice** for both "Spotted" and "Not Spotted"
         - Corrosion sentry [4] requires a low Abyss corrosion level to access.
 Toggle all the corrosion sentries to "Not Spotted" in the Cursed Wheel beforehand
-        - Corrosion sentries [3] and [4] can be registered in the same run
+        - Corrosion sentries [3] and [4] can be registered in the same run !!! tip "Corosion sentry [9] requires a low Abyss corrosion level to access the room.
+Make sure you toggle all corrosion sentry toggles to "Not spotted" beforehand"

 #### South Corrosion Sentry